software-patterns/workshop/patterns/300-ms-test-suite.md

 # 300-millisecond Test Suite

+This pattern tells you when to make your test suite faster (by rearchitecting your code and testing smaller units) and when you can afford to let it be slower.

 A [Test-Loving Architecture](./test-loving-architecture.md) helps us eliminate the tedium and human fallibility of checking our work manually.
 But automated tests are only useful when